Bicycle law in California: Movement

+Right turn - Left hand and arm extended upward beyond the side of the vehicle, except that a bicyclist may extend the right hand and arm horizontally to the right side of the bicycle.

+Stop or sudden decrease of speed signal - hand and arm extended downward beyond the side of the vehicle.

 CVC 21656 specifies that slow-moving vehicles causing a queue of five or more vehicles behind them must turn off the roadway in order to allow the vehicles behind to pass them.
 Section 21202 explicitly states that cyclists are "subject to the provisions of Section 21656".

 CVC 21760 requires motor vehicles to leave a 3-foot margin while passing a cyclist if possible.